-Pumpkin Pie Spice is a combination of nutmeg, cinnamon, all spice, and ginger powder.
+Pumpkin Pie Spice is a combination of nutmeg, cinnamon, allspice, and ginger powder.
 Nothing compares to fresh ginger, but pumpkin pie spice gives a different sort of kick to any dish!
-1 teaspoon of pumpkin pie spice can substitute 1 teaspoon of fresh ginger.
+1 teaspoon of pumpkin pie spice can substitute for 1 teaspoon of fresh ginger.

 The festive Pumpkin Pie Spice is most famous for its use in traditional dishes such as Pumpkin Pie, Eggnog, and other seasonal tarts.

 This spice is closely related to both ginger and turmeric.
 Its seeds are kept whole, partially ground, or undergo refinement to form a powerful powder.
 Powdered cardamom offers an intense minty or smoky flavor, even when used in small amounts.